alice-and-eve/2023/index.md

 More information on these women, and many others, can be found at the exhibition and the [online booklet](https://fmt.ewi.utwente.nl/events/aliceandeve2020/booklet-13-01-2020.pdf).

-## Invited Speakers
+## Speakers

-We have invited some inspiring women working on the cutting edge of computing including:
+We have invited some inspiring women working on the cutting edge of computing.
+Confirmed speakers include:

 - **Anna Lukina** - a computer scientist working on improving safety and interpretability of artificial intelligence at TU Delft
 - **Carla Groenland** - a researcher in discrete mathematics and algorithms at TU Delft